 It’s funny, my team really wants me to do more and more of this.
 They’ve really been encouraging me to do it and I have a lot of friends that are producers.
 But here’s what I would do, if I were to go on TV or if I were to go on print and obviously I’m talking to you about this right now on the podcast, how I would position it would not be about me.
 I certainly might tell the story about how being this accidental book publicist, who would’ve thought years later that I would be the forward writer to one of the most important books of our next generation, of the 20th Chicken Soup for the Soul Edition.
 Again, it’s all about your story, it’s all about who you know, your relationships and connections, and believing in the possibility of what is.
 Sometimes, people don’t think about that.
 I think that inspiring, mentoring, encouraging others to share what those stories are and how they are.
 My friend, Lauren, wrote an amazing story, I don’t know if you know Loren Slocum.

 Yeah.
-She’s been on my other show, on The Optimized Geek.
+She’s been on my other show, on Get Yourself Optimized.
 Or actually no, she was on both, she was on Marketing Speak as well talking about network marketing.

 Yeah she’s amazing.
 I love Lauren.
 Lauren introduced me to my husband who was at a Tony event, at Life Enterprise Management, years ago.
 Tony and Sage said they were gonna find me someone to fall in love with because all I did was give love to everybody and they wanted me to have love myself.
 I was like oh, are you my matchmaker too?
 Lauren spotted Darren, introduced him to Sage, and the rest is history.
 We were married in Namale and Tony and Sage were witnesses of our wedding.

 I love Lauren, she’s amazing, what a difference she made in your life.
 Episode 39, listeners, by the way, if you wanna listen to Lauren talking about multi level marketing, a great episode.